 Richard Bong State Recreation Area is an ideal natural classroom.
 There are several habitats to explore on its 4,515 acres including wetlands, grasslands and forests.
 We hope the park will be a place to bring your class to explore and, learn enjoy.

-Our goal is to integrate what you have been teaching in the classroom with a field experience.
-We feel a hands-on experience helps make curricula more concrete.
+The goal is to integrate what you have been teaching in the classroom with a field experience.
+A hands-on experience helps make curricula more concrete.
 We hope too, that this trip will spark an even greater interest and awareness in our natural world.
 In the long run, we hope this leads to an informed and concerned citizenry who will work to improve the quality of life.